DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 If the user clicks the *back button* whilst navigating this App, such an action may cause an *Error 500*!<br/>
 If this happens, press Ctrl-F5 and then hit the Logo (the Home Button), in order to continue.<br/>
-To avoid such an error, please use *the Home Button, the Search Bar and the Create Booking* options to navigate this App.
+To avoid such an error, please use *the Home Button, the Search Bar and the Create Booking* options <br>to navigate this App.

 ------